Professional Certificate in Practice Education

 - Study together with colleagues in an interprofessional online community of practice

-The Professional Certificate in Practice Education comprises of two University of South Australia 4.5 unit courses (a full year load is 36 units), with three modules in each course.
+The Professional Certificate in Practice Education comprises of two University of South Australia 4.5 unit courses (a full year load is 36 units).

-The Professional Certificate in Practice Education is a fully online program, taken over one year of part-time study.
+The Professional Certificate in Practice Education is a fully online program, taken over 20 weeks of part-time study.

 The Professional Certificate is available to health professionals who supervise either students, and/or staff within their work roles.
 It should be noted that, as the program is delivered online, it is expected you have sufficient computing skills to engage in online learning, word processing, and browsing the internet.
 You will also require reliable access to the internet in order to access the online learning resources.